Fallout from the defamation saga: Part 1

 In these circumstances, Paddington would almost certainly file a claim for compensation against both Reevaldo and his new club before the FIFA DRC.
 Paddington would cite Article 17 of the FIFA RSTP, which outlines the consequence of terminating a contract without “just cause” (i.e. a valid reason).
 The decision rendered by the FIFA DRC could then be appealed by either (or both) parties to the Court of Arbitration for Sport (“CAS”) in Switzerland.

-Under Article 25(6), in such a dispute the FIFA DRC would take into account not only the provisions of the FIFA RSTP but arguably the laws of England and Wales (being the governing law of Reevaldo’s Premier League contract).6
+Under Article 25(6), in such a dispute the FIFA DRC would take into account not only the provisions of the FIFA RSTP but Swiss law for the procedure, and arguably the laws of England and Wales (being the governing law of Reevaldo’s Premier League contract) for issues arising out of the contract.6

 What issues would be involved in the dispute?